MSU-DHI-Lab/data-workflows-workshop/day-04-publishing-with-care/01-labs/lab-02/README.md

 # Lab 02: Licensing, Citation, and Zenodo Metadata

-The goal of this lab is to prepare legal and descriptive artifacts for publishing.
+The goal of this lab is to prepare legal and descriptive files for publishing.
 You will choose a license, fill out citation details, and prepare Zenodo metadata.
 Optionally, you can deposit to Zenodo and mint a DOI.

 This takes about 30 minutes.